 And just to clarify, when I say prioritize saving for travel, I don’t mean over saving for retirement, giving to charity or your church, or paying your bills.
 It makes no sense to mortgage your future for pleasure today.

 What I’m talking about here is making a concerted effort to intentionally set aside money each month for travel.
-With a budget plan in place to save for travel, you’re less likely to find yourself spending money on a daily basis without thinking about it.
+With a budget plan in place to save for travel, you’re less likely to find yourself spending money without thinking about it.

 Take advantage of travel hacking

 Again, let me clarify that I do not advocate going into debt for travel.
-We use travel rewards credit cards for all the regular spending we used to use our debit card for: groceries, gas, utilities, etc. Plus if you carry a balance on one of these credit cards, you’ve effectively eliminated any cost savings from earning the points.
+We use travel credit cards for all the regular spending we used to put on our debit card: groceries, gas, utilities, etc.

-We started using travel rewards credit cards only a couple of years ago and have already booked nearly free airfare to Italy and New Zealand (savings us literally thousands of dollars) in addition to earning a fairly large supply points we can use for several free nights in hotels.
+We started using travel rewards credit cards only seven years ago and have already booked nearly free airfare for several trips (saving us literally thousands of dollars) in addition to earning a fairly large supply of points we can use for several free nights in hotels.